Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/mint-xfer.rst

 Mint and transfer the NFT
 =========================

 Now, you are ready to call the mint function.
 In order to invoke mint function, you need the contract instance and you must set the owner/minter address, the metadata URL, and the token ID.
 Because you can mint more than one token with this instance address you need to specify the token ID.
-You can use either your terminal to give these parameters as inputs or you can create a json file and give that file as a parameter to concordium-client.
-To make it more user-friendly, a json file is created in this tutorial.
+You can use either your terminal to give these parameters as inputs or you can create a JSON file and give that file as a parameter to ``concordium-client``.
+To make it more user-friendly, a JSON file is created in this tutorial.
 In your project file create a folder with any name you want.
-In this tutorial it is called “nft-artifacts” and the json file is called “nft-params.json”.
+In this tutorial it is called “nft-artifacts” and the JSON file is called ``nft-params.json``.
 You can either do it manually or with following commands.

 .. code-block:: console